jhbrooks13/jhbrooks13.github.io/index.md

 ---
+layout: home
 title: LEARN and IMPROVE
-layout: home
 ---

-Welcome to my personal philosophy site.
+Welcome to the philosophy of deliberate practice and lifelong learning.

-This space is dedicated to the lifelong pursuit of learning and improvement, expressed through symbolic glyphs and structured backronyms.

-Explore the creed, its meaning, and its visual representation below.
+Explore the full creed below.